se-edu/addressbook-level4/docs/UserGuide.md

 ### 4.1. **FlexiCommand**
 It is okay if you cannot remember the syntax entirely!
 As long as you remember the keyword some reshuffling of the parameters entered is fine.
 Our program will ask you for confirmation if we are unsure what you want.

 ### 4.2. **Saving the data**
 Address book data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.It is okay if you cannot remember the syntax entirely!
+As long as you remember the keyword some reshuffling of the parameters entered is fine.
+Our program will ask you for confirmation if we are unsure what you want.

+### 4.2. **Saving the data**
+Address book data are saved in the hard disk automatically after any command that changes the data.